JonathanWilbur/wildboar-imap-server/README.md

 - [ ] Deduplicate simple handlers
 - [ ] Move schema into command files

-These are not requirements, but may become features of this release:

-- [ ] Use [`ajv`](https://www.npmjs.com/package/ajv) to validate RPC responses.

 ### Alpha

 Once the following requirements are met, Wildboar IMAP Server moves into Beta